-Neminisis – a tale of a Mini well past its best…
+A tale of a Mini well past its best…

-With the door-hinge panel patch-welded, the driver’s door no longer fell off when opened.
-The remainder consisted of blood, sweat, some tears, and vast quantities of filler.
-To be honest, it was a death trap, but it’s worth remembering there was no vehicle testing at a time when half the cars in Ireland were held together with bailing twine.
+With the door-hinge panel patch-welded, the driver’s door could be re-attached.
+It still dropped in a slightly drunken manner however – the hinges being knackered.
+The remainder consisted of blood, sweat, some tears, and vast quantities of fibreglass and plastic body filler.
+Frankly, it was a death trap, but it’s worth pointing out that during the 1980s there was no vehicle testing in Ireland, at a time when a sizeable proportion of older cars were held together with bailing twine.
 And don’t for a moment think I’m kidding either.

 Like most skin-deep restorations, it was fine as long as you didn’t get too close.
 However, once you did, near death experiences came thick and fast.
 First the exhaust broke off (on the very day I got it insured), the wiper motor failed, then the steering column served a formal separation notice with the rack one dark, wet evening.
 The front hydrolastic suspension displacers became chronically depressed, which combined with ancient remould tyres served to make the handling somewhat amusing – to say the least.
 The full catalogue of disasters and mishaps would take too long to list and frankly I haven’t the heart.

 But driving it was always an adventure even if it arrived home on the end of a tow rope more times than I’m willing to admit.
 But it provided both my brother and I with highly and distinctive transport (when it worked) throughout our student days.
 However, the subsequent arrival of an even more decrepit Alfasud saw all efforts and available funds redirected and MZI consigned to the parental garage, slowly to disappear under gathering detritus.
 Years passed.
 I left home and would occasionally look in on the poor half-buried thing upon visits and quickly turn my shamed face away.